Ahkonsu/wpproatoz-bulkdelete-gf-entries/README.md

 - **Targeted Deletion**: Delete entries from a single, selected Gravity Form without affecting others.
 - **Status Selection**: Choose to delete Active, Spam, Trash entries, or any combination.
 - **Customizable Processing**: Adjust batch size and pause time to suit your server’s capacity.
-- **Real-Time Monitoring**: Track progress with a visual progress bar and detailed status updates via AJAX.
+- **Real-Time Monitoring**: Track progress with a visual progress bar, loading spinner, and detailed status updates via AJAX.
-- **Stop Control**: Halt the deletion process mid-run with a single click.
+- **Stop Control**: Halt the deletion process mid-run with a confirmation prompt.
+- **Dry Run Mode**: Simulate deletions without removing entries for safe testing.
+- **Logging**: Record deletion activities in a log file for auditing.
+- **Entry Count Preview**: See the total entries to be deleted before starting.
+- **Reset Settings**: Revert to default settings with one click.
 - **Dependency**: Requires the Gravity Forms plugin.

 ---